T-Troll/alienfx-tools/README.md

 A bunch of tools for Alienware LighFX controls:
 - alienfx-cli - Make changes and check status of your AlienFX lights from the command line.
 - AlienFX Universal haptics BETA - Visualize any sound around you (microphone, audio player, game, movie).
-- AlienFX ambient lights Pre-Alpha - Visualize screen picture as ambient light (from desktop, game, video player) - not released yet!
+- AlienFX ambient lights BETA - Visualize screen picture as ambient light (from desktop, game, video player).
 <br>More will follow!

 ## Requirements